SzaboJohannaBlanka/Rock-paper-scissors/README.md

-# Rock paper and scissors
-# What else?
+# This is one of my old projects and I wish not to continue it